tjebo/ggtrail/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+Little disclaimer: This is an unsupported package and you will use it at your own risk.

 ## Features

 - **geom_roundseg**: Make round segments that start and end where they